Poacher's Pilgrimage: an Island Journey

 "This is a book I've been waiting years to read ... a joyful story, full of warmth, humour and passion" - Cameron McNeish, The Scots Magazine (book of the month)

-"Poacherís Pilgrimage is a book of beautifully compacted writing Ė clear, strong and constantly surprising Ė a fortnightís walk that contains a universe" - Dark Mountain
+"Poacherís Pilgrimage is a book of beautifully compacted writing Ė clear, strong and constantly surprising Ė a fortnightís walk that contains a universe" - Nick Hunt, Dark Mountain Project

 "As I read, I felt that I had been led to holy ground." - Brian D. McLaren, author of The Great Spiritual Migration, Foreword to US edition by Cascade